k98kurz/chance-cancer/log.md

 Fed Chance a 200/46/46 dose mixed into wet food.
 Chance refused to eat his medicated wet food until the next morning, then ate it very slowly.
+Noticed a bleeding sore on the inside of his leg; it appears to be the tumor erupting through the skin; began treating topically with rubbing alcohol and witch hazel.

 # 2024-06-21